ntoll/being_together/CODE_OF_CONDUCT.md

 (even in the face of apparent hostility or misunderstanding).

-Thoughtful, careful and courteous contributions are a gift, and never knowingly diminish, dehumanize or harm others.
+Thoughtful, careful and courteous contributions are a gift, and never knowingly diminish, dehumanize, harm or harass others.

 To act against this spirit invites ostracism, a loss that diminishes us all.